This page contains photos and videos associated with the Mountains in the Deep: Exploring the Central Pacific Basin.

 Dive Summary

 On May 6, we conducted a series of midwater transects from 1,400 to 300 meters.
-The dive took place in the Jarvis Unit of the Pacific Remote Islands Marine National Monument, which is one of the few units of the monument where the water column is protected in addition to the seafloor.
+The dive took place in the Jarvis Unit of the Pacific Remote Islands Marine National Monument, now known as Pacific Islands Heritage Marine National Monument, which is one of the few units of the monument where the water column is protected in addition to the seafloor.

 Download video (mp4, 2.4 MB).
 Video courtesy of the NOAA Office of Ocean Exploration and Research, Discovering the Deep: Exploring Remote Pacific MPAs.